pnnl/ruleset-checking-tool/docs/section5/Rule5-43.md

             **Rule Assertion:**
             - Case 1: If the baseline subsurface does not have shading devices, then pass: `if not automatic_shades_modeled: PASS`
-            - Case 2: If the baseline subsurface has shading devices, then fail: `if not automatic_shades_modeled: FAIL`
+            - Case 2: If the baseline subsurface has shading devices, then fail: `if automatic_shades_modeled: FAIL`

 **Notes:**